- Results Page

 In the Gifts to Charity field on Step 4 (Deductions).

-Deduction for contributions to an IRA outside of deductions included in payroll deductions field on Step 3 (Adjustments).
+Enter these amounts in Step 3 (Adjustments) in the field Deduction for contributions to an IRA outside of deductions included in payroll deductions.

 You should indicate on Step 5 (Credits) how many of your dependents are qualifying children.
-If you don’t have any qualifying children, the Estimator will automatically determine how much, if any, of the EITC you are eligible.
+If you don’t have any qualifying children, the Estimator will automatically determine the amount of EITC for which you are eligible.

 The TWE uses line 3 to reduce your withholding when you are having too much withheld.
 It determines the annualized amount to put on line 3 that will result in your preferred refund amount.